lumixraku/osx-and-sublime-like-keymap-in-intellij/README.md

 3. Symlink the XML file you just cloned to this directory (create the `keymaps` folder if it doesn't exist)
    ```
-   ln -s ~/path/to/git/repo/osx-and-sublime-like-keymap.xml ~/Library/Preferences/IdeaIC2016.2/keymaps/. # Or whatever version of IntelliJ you use
+   ln -s ~/path/to/git/repo/osx-and-sublime-like-keymap.xml ~/Library/Preferences/GoLand2018.2/keymaps/. # Or whatever version of IntelliJ you use
    ```
+   PS if there is no keymaps folder, just create one yourself.

 4. Start IntelliJ, go to the preferences (`cmd + ,`), go to Keymap, select 'OSX and Sublime Text' in the list of available keymaps.

-Tested in IntelliJ IDEA Community 2016.2.1
+Tested in IntelliJ IDEA Community 2018.2

 ## Removed IntelliJ OSX defaults